Data and Maps

 Mapping HVRC’s Technical Assistance to Mid-Hudson Local Governments

 HVRC has developed maps using ArcGIS to visualize municipal engagement and identify areas where outreach efforts can be expanded.
-A map was created for each of HVRC’s seven (7) programmatic areas.
+A map was created for each of HVRC’s nine (9) programmatic areas.
 These areas are as follows:

 - US DOC EDA Partnership Planning Program,